Thank you for reading our post, please rate this article at the end.

 Single Jaw

-This is one of the most expensive hitch types.
+This is one of the most expensive types of hitches.

 Ease of Installation

-Another contributing factor to your buying decision should be the ease of installation.
+Another factor that should influence your buying decision is the ease of installation.

 You can often find hitches that match the brand and model of the truck you’re driving, which makes installation that much easier.
 This is especially relevant if you’re going for a DIY approach; you’ll want to make your life as easy as possible.